mavens-group/mavens-group.github.io/content/position/start/index.md

 <img style="float: left; margin: 10px 10px 0px 0px;" src="./git.svg" width="15%">

-We use the [git](http://git-scm.com) version control system to track the various developments of our code base and we organize our projects in repositories at [github](http://github.com).
-It is important to become a smooth user of both git and github.
-We use git and github also to track all documents that we write ourselves, including your thesis report.
+We use the [git](http://git-scm.com) version control system to track the various developments of our code base and we organize our projects in repositories at [gitlab](https://gitlab.com/impact-group/).
+It is important to become a smooth user of both git and gitlab.
+We use git and gitlab also to track all documents that we write ourselves, including your thesis report.

 ### LaTeX
 <img style="float: right; margin: 10px 10px 0px 0px;" src="./LaTeX_logo.svg" width="20%">